chepo92/Rpi_AccessPoint_and_Client/README.md

 # Status: working
-As April 8 2019 this is working fine with raspbian jessie and stretch.
+As Oct 5 2020 this is working fine with raspbian stretch.
 Let me know if you have any issue

 # Raspberry Pi as AccessPoint and Client at the same time!
 Rpi3B configuration to use it as WiFi AP and Client simultaneously on the same onboard adapter of the Pi, this also allows the pi to share its internet conection (as a repeater), you can connect to your RPi without the need to be conected to a router nor ethernet, and operate "headless" or "WirelessHead" with the use of ssh or VNC server, having access to the desktop with a tablet or phone with VNC connect